Phil Gallagher (footballer)

-Philip Gallagher (born 1955?) is a former Australian rules footballer who played for the Norwood Football Club in the South Australian National Football League (SANFL).
+Philip Gallagher (b.
+29 April 1955) is a former Australian rules footballer who played for the Norwood Football Club in the South Australian National Football League (SANFL).

-He is the son of Sam Gallagher, who also represented Norwood.
+Gallagher's father Sam Gallagher also represented Norwood.

 Outside of football, Gallagher worked as a chartered accountant.
 After retiring as a player, he served as a League director and club chairman of Norwood from 1996 to 1999.

 Gallagher became a member of the South Australian Football Commission in 2000 and currently serves as the Commission's Deputy Chairman.